shnbwmn/awesome-portable/README.md

 **_Portability:_** [:package:](https://www.portablefreeware.com/about.php) [:handbag:](http://portableapps.com/about/what_is_a_portable_app)
 * No installation required (can be extracted [:package:](https://www.portablefreeware.com/index.php?id=2764) or files copied from an installation)
 * Runs self-contained
-* Saves main settings to program directory (not user/home directory or AppData)
+* Saves main settings to program directory (not user/home directory, AppData or registry)
 * Doesn't require third-party dependencies (with some exceptions, like .NET or Visual C++, or admin rights)
 * *Stealth:* leaves no traces in the registry or filesystem (no leftovers)
 * The first four are fundamental; stealth is optional, though ideal